-Area Fair Market Rents (SAFMR) in effect 62 and the Housing Authority utility allowance schedule in effect at the time of redetermination.
+When redetermining the Rent to Owner, LMHA will use the greater of 110% of the most recently published Metropolitan Area Fair Market Rents (MAFMR) or 110% of the Small Area Fair Market Rents (SAFMR) in effect 63and the Housing Authority utility allowance schedule in effect at the time of redetermination.
 At its discretion, LMHA may use the amounts in effect at any time during the 30-day period immediately before the redetermination date.